 The Forest Garden has been developed for the Juniors.
 As a progression from the Woodland Garden, it occupies a larger site and the landscape is more complex.
 It has an outdoor Canopy Classroom that can be used throughout the year as well as an outdoor seating area that enables larger groups to gather.
 Like the Woodland Garden, it is used to consolidate and build upon curriculum subjects as well as to learn more advanced bush craft skills.

-Based on the Fibonacci growth spiral, the Reading Garden will be an area closely linked to the English and Library departments.
+Based on the Fibonacci growth spiral, the Reading Garden is an area closely linked to the English and Library departments.
 It is a place that children can go to read quietly during break time, away from the hustle and bustle of the playground.
 The area is also used for lessons, visits from authors, themed events etc.